Disinformation Code of Conduct Integrated into DSA Framework

 13 February 2025

-On 13 February 2025, the European Commission and the European Board for Digital Services endorsed the official integration of the Code of Practice on Disinformation into the regulatory framework of the Digital Services Act (DSA).
-This marks a significant milestone in European efforts to combat online disinformation while safeguarding freedom of expression and promoting greater transparency.
+On 13 February 2025, the European Commission and the European Board for Digital Services formally endorsed the integration of the Code of Practice on Disinformation into the regulatory framework of the Digital Services Act (DSA)—a significant milestone in the EU’s efforts to combat online disinformation while promoting transparency and safeguarding freedom of expression.

 Related Projects